SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Introduction

-In this work, we use SPHEREx quick release spectra to construct the SPHEREx Ultracool Dwarf spectral Atlas (SUDA) and derive a uniform set of atmospheric parameters together with derived physical properties for a large sample selected from UltracoolSheet \citep{UltracoolSheet2024}.
-The key advance is the combination of sample size and continuous 0.75--5~$\mu$m coverage, which allows us to examine atmospheric parameters, bolometric luminosities, an empirical spectral atlas, and carbon bearing molecular behavior within one homogeneous sample.
-The following sections describe the data, sample construction, and fitting methodology, and then present the resulting bolometric luminosities and evolutionary constraints, the empirical spectral atlas, and molecular index trends.
-Details of sample quality control, flux calibration, and supporting analyses are provided in the appendices.
+In this work, we use SPHEREx Quick Release 2 (QR2) to construct the SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA) and derive a uniform set of atmospheric parameters together with derived physical properties for a large field sample selected from UltracoolSheet \citep{UltracoolSheet2024}.
+The key advance is the combination of sample size and continuous 0.75--5~$\mu$m coverage, which allows us to examine atmospheric parameters, bolometric luminosities, an empirical spectrophotometric atlas, and carbon-bearing molecular behavior within one homogeneous sample.
+The following sections describe the data, sample construction, flux calibration, and fitting methodology, and then present the resulting atmospheric parameters, bolometric luminosities, evolutionary constraints, the empirical spectrophotometric atlas, and molecular index trends.
+Details of sample quality control and supporting analyses are provided in the appendices.